-If you're going little further than the sofa this Bank Holiday weekend, here are some tips on what's worth watching on the box between now and Monday.
+If you're going no further than the sofa, here are some tips on what's worth watching on the box over the weekend.

 Pick of the weekend